Update 13 August 2018 – registration is now open!

 Matthew Parkes (GCG) firstname.lastname@example.org

-Whether you’re a professional, academic, or amateur geologist – or simply someone with a story to tell about the geological or industrial history of the South West – we look forward to hearing from you.
+Whether you’re a professional, academic, or amateur geologist – or simply someone with a story to tell about the geological or industrial history of the South West – you’re sure to find something of interest here.